 The Army left the house in a neglected state in 1944, and the Council purchased it in 1946.
 For a while it was used as an annex for Haywood Girls’ School, before being passed to Sherwood Community Association in 1949.
 Since it’s official opening in 1950, Sherwood Community Centre has provided a wide range of activities for the local community and is possibly the busiest Community Centre in Nottingham.
 The Hall was built in 1979, to help cater for the Centre’s growing needs.
 The Coffee Bar and Foyer were added in 1984.

 Visit the Sherwood Community Centre website to see what other activities take place here.
-Or if you found this history of Woodthorpe House interesting, take a look at the exhibition in Christine’s Community Cafe which is open on weekdays and come on a guided tour and see the deep cellars and other parts of the building.
+Or if you found this history of Woodthorpe House interesting, you may be able to see the History Exhibition in the main corridor, if you are attending a group, or visiting the cafe.